top of page

 Chimney Rock Village shares a border with the Town of Lake Lure, a separate municipality with its own mayor, council, and form of government.
 The Rocky Broad River, which winds through the Village, is a primary tributary feeding the man-made lake.
 The Village takes its name from a large granite outcropping located on a summit in Chimney Rock State Park.

-Over the decades, the Village has emerged as the retail and visitor hub of the area in tandem with the popularity of Chimney Rock State Park and Lake Lure.
-Because it is a small community, the residents and business owners of the Village work mightily together on multiple community projects.
+Over the decades, the Village has emerged as the area's retail and visitor hub, in tandem with the popularity of Chimney Rock State Park and Lake Lure.

 ChimneyRockVillage2_JamesHoffman.jpg